-If this is a skill you want to develop, I recommend you focus on the way your voice tone and body language reflect the emotions you are attempting to project over a two-week period.
-As you become more aware of your feelings and emotions, his becomes easier.
-The next time you respond to someone and your body language or voice tone are sending different signals, you need to adjust these mixed messages to match the reality of how you’re feeling.
-This becomes easier as you become more aware of your feelings and emotions. if it’s appropriate, be authentic and share this information with the person you’re interacting with.
+If this is a skill you want to develop, I recommend you focus on how your voice tone and body language reflect the emotions you are attempting to project over a two-week period.
+As you become more aware of your feelings and emotions, it becomes easier.
+The next time you respond to someone and your body language or voice tone send different signals; you need to adjust these mixed messages to match the reality of how you’re feeling.
+This becomes easier as you become more aware of your feelings and emotions.
+If it’s appropriate, be authentic and share this information with the person you’re interacting with.

 When you develop the ability to self-correct your mixed messages in real-time, it will positively enhance your self-awareness skills when communicating with others.
 Keep in mind; people trust what they see more than what they hear.
 Marshall Connects offers Emotional Intelligence Assessments and Coaching to enhance skill development in all areas, including self-awareness strategies enhancing your focus to improve overall productivity.

 This article was originally published on March 3, 2018, and has been updated (April 2021).